-Disney Plus: Every show, movie, original and surprise film release to come
+Disney Plus: Every show, film, original and surprise movie still to come

 - Untitled Cassian Andor Star Wars Series

 Diego Luna will reprise his role of rebel spy Cassian Andor in this series set during the formative years of the Rebellion prior to the events of Rogue One: A Star Wars Story.
 The spy thriller will explore tales filled with espionage and daring missions to restore hope to a galaxy in the grip of a ruthless Empire.
 Alan Tudyk will also reprise his role as K-2SO with Stephen Schiff (The Americans) as showrunner and executive producer.
 Timing: Unknown, possibly 2021.
-Luna said in February that shooting was set to begin in 2020 ahead of the planned 2021 release, but all of Disney filming shut down in March.
+Luna said in February that shooting was set to begin in 2020 ahead of the planned 2021 release, but any progress toward shooting halted in March.

 - Monsters at Work